Accruent/robotframework-zoomba/docs/README.md

 ---------------
 General Robot Framework questions should be directed to the [community forum](https://forum.robotframework.org/).

-Create an issue with any specific requests or questions regarding the Zoomba libraries or you can contact the team at `robosquad@accruent.com`!
+For questions and issues specific to Zoomba please create an issue here on Github.
+Otherwise you can contact the team at [robosquad@accruent.com](robosquad@accruent.com).